Rhode Island DUI Attorney

 Attorney Humphrey Wrote the Book on Rhode Island DUI Law

-and other crimes.
 One of his lectures, DUI: Beyond the Basics, was published as

 “Drunk Driving: Beyond the Basics” in the May/June 2010 edition of the Rhode Island Bar Journal.
-One of his

-Rhode Island Bar Journal.
+of the Rhode Island Bar Journal.

 As Rhode Island's DUI authority, Attorney Humphrey prepared the state's